dnaeon/py-vpoller/README.md

 ## vPoller -- VMware vSphere Distributed Pollers written in Python

-*vPoller* is a distributed system written in Python for polling of vSphere Objects properties.
+*vPoller* is a distributed system written in Python for discoverying and polling of vSphere Objects properties.

 *vPoller* uses the [vSphere API](https://www.vmware.com/support/developer/vc-sdk/) in order to perform discovery and polling of *Objects* from a vSphere host (e.g. ESXi or vCenter server instance).